hdShang/arxiv-daily/docs/cs-CL/2025-08-12/papers/250808879v1-entangled-in-representations-mechanistic-investigation-of-cultural-b.md

 ---
 layout: default
-title: Entangled in Representations: Mechanistic Investigation of Cultural Biases in Large Language Models
+title: "Entangled in Representations: Mechanistic Investigation of Cultural Biases in Large Language Models"
 ---

 # Entangled in Representations: Mechanistic Investigation of Cultural Biases in Large Language Models